Last Updated on

 Take the example of an ex-smoker suddenly craving a cigarette.
 The immediate reaction may be to remember the nicotine rush and feelings of release.
 He can redirect these “hot” representations into “cooler” ones by focusing on the objective features of a cigarette (the chemical additives, the price, etc.), rather than the sensory ones.

+This is not pleasant, but it can help.
 When facing temptation, many of us may already consider the consequences of acting on our impulse.
-There is a difference, however, between being aware of them and identifying with them.
+There is a difference between being aware of impulses and running wild with them.

 Mischel (2014), a former smoker, has said that he was able to drop his habit by envisioning himself as a cancer patient, however, this might be the right approach for everyone.